HOW THE PROGRAM WORKS

 SET UP YOUR PERSONAL FUNDRAISING PAGE BY CLICKING HERE!

-- All Fundraising must be done online at Firstgiving.
+- All Fundraising must be done online.
 No cash or checks can be accepted by the marathon office.

 - You may use your earned code to register for any event OTHER THAN THE MARATHON RELAY.